lowapple/image-mcp-server/README.md

 - High-precision image recognition and description using the GPT-4o-mini model
 - Image URL validity checking
 - Image loading from local files and Base64 encoding
+- Secure file path handling for local images
+- Permanent caching of analysis results to reduce API calls and improve performance
+- Cache stored in user's home directory for persistence across projects
+- Compatible with MCP clients like Claude Desktop App and Cline

 ## Installation